haruishi43/py-edge-eval/.readme/dev.md

 The results are very close and near identical, which means that the general functions are working.
 Making more detailed test code is WIP.

+I also test cityscapes' edge generation code (`convert_dataset/cityscapes.py`) and compared it with the outputs using MATLAB code.

 ### BSDS500

 - Test code: `tests/test_bsds500.py`